 Land One includes a selection of core courses in Biology, Economics, Math, and English, as well as an integrative seminar.
 You’ll take all of these key classes with the 50 to 60 students who are admitted to the study option.
-You will also take part in a seminar, where you’ll enjoy hands-on experiences, build relationships with your instructors, and learn how to solve the problems that are facing our land.
+You will also take part in a seminar, where you’ll enjoy hands-on experiences, build relationships with your instructors, and learn how to solve the problems that are negatively impacting our land.

 Why should you choose a first-year study option?

 If you’re looking to make new friends from your first day, Land One could be the right path for you.
-You’ll benefit from smaller class sizes during select courses and your seminar group, a dedicated study space, and low student-to-instructor ratios.
+You’ll benefit from smaller class sizes in select courses and your seminar group, a dedicated study space, and low student-to-instructor ratios.

 Is Land One right for you?

 Land One’s seminar course covers a range of issues related to land use, climate change, food security, and sustainability.
 Much of your time will be spent discussing and addressing how to solve these problems, and you’ll also take part in some hands-on activities.
-You’ll visit the UBC Farm to learn more about sustainable food systems, and enjoy a two-day field trip to UBC’s Malcolm Knapp Research Forest, where you’ll experience the coastal old-growth rainforest first-hand.
+You’ll also visit the UBC Farm to learn more about sustainable food systems, and enjoy a two-day field trip to UBC’s Malcolm Knapp Research Forest, where you’ll experience the coastal old-growth rainforest first-hand.